Popular Cronulla cafe Grind has had mixed results after applying to trade for longer hours.

 Outdoor seating is allowed from 7am to 10pm from Monday to Saturday, and from 7am to 9pm on Sunday.

-The council placed strict noise conditions on the late trading, including only a single door to the cafe to be open.
+The council placed strict noise conditions on the late trading, including only a single door to be open.

-Grind’s owner Richard Calabro said he would have liked to have opened at 5am to “provide customers with the service they want at that time”.
+Grind’s owner Richard Calabro said he would have liked to have opened at 5am to “provide customers with the service they want”.

-“Tradesmen are setting off for work and there are a lot of other people up and about who are looking for coffee.
+“Tradesmen are setting off for work and there are a lot of other people about who are looking for coffee,” he said.

 “Other cafes in the shire open at that time, and you have to question who has approval.